GioC1810/CSM/README.md

 #### If a user try to access this protected routes without authenitcation, it is been redirect to the NotAuthorizedComponent
 - Route `/logout`: contains the LogoutComponent that has the purpose to logout the user
 - Route `/back/pages`: contains the PagesListComponent that display all the pages for authenitcated user and has the purpose of show and modify the pages
+- Route `/back/edit/:id`: contains the EditPageComponent that has the purpose of modify a page
-- Route `/back/edit`: contains the EditPageComponent that has the purpose of create or modify a page
+- Route `/back/new`: contains the EditPageComponent that has the purpose of create a page
 - Route `*`: contains the NotFoundComponent that has the purpose to alert the user that the route he searched did not exist and shows 2 buttons to navigate in different sections: to the front office or, depending if the user is authenitcated or not, to the login or the back office page